npxTSC/Sparklet/README.md

 Also, please split up your contributions into separate pull requests, since I might want to accept one, but I can't because it includes something else that got rejected.

+## SETUP FOR DEVS
+The project is mostly ready as-is, but you need to put Bootstrap in

 If you find a security vulnerability, you can DM me on Twitter @Carbonado870 or on Discord (Dexie With Drip#8426)